Biden steps out of the room and finds legacy-defining wins

 Letting the senators be senators was no easy task for Biden, whose political and personal identities are rooted in his formative years spent in that chamber.
 He spent 36 years as a senator from Delaware, and eight more as the Senate’s president when he was valued for his Capitol Hill relationships and insights as Barack Obama’s vice president.

 As Biden took a step back, he left it to aides to do much of the direct negotiating.
-His legislative strategy, instead, focused more on using his role as president to provide strategic jolts of urgency for his agenda both with lawmakers and voters.
+Instead, his legislative strategy focused more on using his role as president to provide strategic jolts of urgency for his agenda with lawmakers and voters.

 In the estimation of many of his aides and advisers, leaving the Senate behind was key to his subsequent success.
 The heightened expectations for Democrats, who hold precarious majorities in Congress but nonetheless have unified control of Washington, were dragging Biden down among his supporters who wanted more ambitious action.